cooper/quiki/doc/configuration.md

 ## Wiki extended options

-These options are not used by the wiki API directly but are respected by webserver and perhaps other frontends.
+These options are not used by the wiki API directly but are standardized here so that there is consistency amongst various frontends such as webserver.

 ### main_page